-White LEDs are made by coating with a phosphor.
-A proportion of the blue light emitted is absorbed by the diode therefore emitting light across the rest of the visible spectrum.
+White LEDs are made by coating blue LEDs with a phosphor.
+A proportion of the blue light emitted is absorbed by the phosphor and converted to another colour.
+Light is therefore emitted across the whole of the visible spectrum.
 Typically one or two phosphors are used to convert the blue to white.
 Either a single broad yellow phosphor or a combination of green and red will produce the desired effect.

-We have been developing phosphors for LEDs to match these requirements for several years now.
-As a result we have a number of materials suitable for various applications.
+We have been developing phosphors for LEDs to match these requirements for many years now.
+As a result, we have a number of materials suitable for various applications.
 Please contact us to discuss any requirements.
-Further more we can advise you on the appropriate materials to use.
+Furthermore, we can advise you on the appropriate materials to use.